MarynaShavlak/dev-interview-hub/src/shared/ui/redesigned/Button/README.md

 - **Full-Width Option**: The **`max`** prop allows the button to expand to the full width of its container, making it suitable for responsive designs.

 - **Additional Content**: Add content to the left and right sides of the button using **`addonLeft`** and **`addonRight`** props, perfect for adding icons or supplementary text to enhance functionality and user experience.

+## Ref Forwarding
+The **`Button`** component uses **`forwardRef`** to enable ref forwarding.
+This is particularly important in scenarios where the button needs to integrate with external libraries or components that rely on refs for internal operations, such as the **`Listbox`** component from **[Headless UI](https://headlessui.com/)**.

+Using **`forwardRef`** allows the button to forward refs to its underlying HTML element, making it compatible with components that require a ref to be passed down.
+This is crucial for ensuring that the button functions correctly within complex UI libraries and maintains compatibility with various interactive elements.

 ## Usage Examples